 Ar Manage test ses status in Pearson Check for an acc State Student ID (e.g., TTS).
-Test Administrat test sessions.
-Start test session (lock the unit for Resume students Ensure students Confirming and a Before starting e the correct forms ommodation indicator next to the (SSID) to confirm accommodations for log in.
-Text Test Coordinator has prepared the ens and unlock the applicable unit rabsent students). reporting any testing irregularity or security breach.
-Indicator Accommodation (ELA & Math) Paper-Based Testing: ASL American Sign Language After You're Done SR Assistive Technology- Screen Reader Transcribe accommodated responses into TestNav8 (Braille, Large Print, and other Response Accommodations) Non- SR Assistive Technology- Non-Screen Reader Return Secure materials СС Closed Captioning to Pearson (scorable or nonscorable) TTS Text-to-Speech Test booklets (all grades) Answer documents (Grades 4-11) STTS Spanish Text-to-Speech Human Reader scripts Braille Test Booklets S Spanish Large Print Test Booklets Indicator Accommodation ☐ Tactile Graphics TTS Text-to-Speech : S Spanish Note: Students utili: Human Reader sess zing a Human Reader must be placed in a

-If you do not see an accessibility feature or accommodation for a student who should have one, do not let the student log in.
+Test Administrat Confirm that the test sessions.
+Start test session (lock the unit fo Resume students Ensure students Confirming and Before starting e the correct forms ommodation indicator next to the (SSID) to confirm accommodations for log in.
+Test Coordinator has prepared the ns and unlock the applicable unit r absent students).
+Paper-Based Testing: Are You Ready?
+Receive test materials from School Test Coordinator and track receipt using the Chain of Custody.
+Distribute test materials to students and administer the PARCC assessment according to the directions in this manual and using the appropriate administration script.
+Monitor testing time.
+Supervise test administration and provide breaks (if applicable).
+Return all testing materials to the School Test Coordinator.
+Complete any documentation necessary for reporting any testing irregularity or security breach.
+Indicator Accommodation (ELA & Math) Paper-Based Testing: ASL American Sign Language After You're Done SR Assistive Technology- Screen Reader Transcribe accommodated responses into TestNav8 (Braille, Large Print, and other Response Accommodations) Non- SR Assistive Technology- Non-Screen Reader Return Secure materials CC Closed Captioning to Pearson (scorable or nonscorable) TTS Text-to-Speech Test booklets (all grades) Answer documents (Grades 4-11) STTS Spanish Text-to-Speech Human Reader scripts S Spanish Braille Test Booklets Large Print Test Booklets Indicator Accommodation (Science) Tactile Graphics TTS Text-to-Speech S Spanish 1 Human Reader sess If you do no zing a Human Reader must be placed in a ion. ot see an accessibility feature or of or a student who should have one, I do not let the student log in.
 Contact your STC.